 A common way of deciding if a person is obese is to calculate their body mass index (BMI).
 This looks at weight in relation to height.
 If you know your weight and your height, you can find out your BMI using our BMI calculator.

-A healthy BMI is between 18.5 and 24.9.
-If you have a BMI greater than this, you’re likely to be overweight or obese – these ranges are explained here.
+For most adults, a healthy BMI is between 18.5 and 24.9.
+If you have a BMI greater than this, you’re likely to be overweight or obese.
+Here are the general ranges for BMI: